 Statement by Jason Barbose, Western States Policy Manager, Union of Concerned Scientists

 OAKLAND, Calif.
-(June 14, 2016)—The California Senate Natural Resources and Water Committee today passed AB 2800 (Quirk, D-Hayward), a bill requiring the creation of a climate-safe infrastructure working group.
-Today’s vote represents forward momentum to address a dangerous disconnect between engineering and climate science that threatens the safety, benefits and reliability of public infrastructure projects.
-The full Assembly passed the bill on June 1.
+(June 1, 2016)—The California Assembly today passed AB 2800 (Quirk, D-Hayward), a bill requiring the creation of a climate-safe infrastructure working group.
+If passed by the Senate and signed into law, it would help address a dangerous disconnect between engineering and climate science that threatens the safety and benefits of costly public infrastructure projects.
+The bill passed off the Assembly floor with a vote of 52-16.

 Below is a statement by Jason Barbose, Western States Policy Manager, Union of Concerned Scientists.

-"Californians are at risk because engineers regularly design projects assuming that the past is a good predictor of the future, but this practice is no longer viable.
-AB 2800 will require engineers and climate scientists to collaborate to help our state design and build climate safe infrastructure."
+“It is critical that costly public infrastructure projects that are built to last for many decades—such as roads, bridges, dams, reservoirs and buildings—remain safe and reliable as climate change results in higher temperatures, more frequent and intense extreme weather events, and accelerated sea level rise.
+Engineers regularly design projects assuming that the past is a good predictor of the future, but this practice is no longer viable.
+AB 2800 will require engineers and climate scientists to collaborate to help our state design and build infrastructure that will withstand the unavoidable impacts of a changing climate.
+The California Senate should follow the Assembly’s lead by also passing this important bill.”